 From the bus turning area at the end of the lower Mam Tor road, head west through the gate toward the large worked-out rake.
 On the left is the large obvious entrance to Odin Cave.
 The lower gorge is fenced-off by the National Trust due to rockfalls.
 Head up the slope to the right (north) side of the gorge and take a short path around the rim to the back corner.
 Rig a pull-through from the large tree above (30m rope required), to drop onto boulder platform by the entrance in the gorge.
 Two further resin anchors are provided to rig a pull-through down the gorge when exiting (30m rope).

-The following text describes the 'trade route' P-anchored by DCA, with permission from the landowner, The National Trust.
-All other sections of the mine are unstable, uncertain and not recommended.
+The following text mostly describes the 'trade route' P-anchored by DCA, with permission from the landowner, The National Trust.
+All other sections of the mine are not P-bolted and therefore not recommended at present.

-Ideal and safest approach is from above the gorge on the north side, on shale, with a pull-through from large tree on north side (30m rope required) and descending into gorge - additional DMM anchor at top of limestone contact if (risky) single-drop preferred.
-Entrance to the mine is via lower section of the right-hand (north) vein fissure - left entrance is 10m deep with no anchors, but access is possible inside.
+Ideal and safest approach is from above the gorge on the north side, on shale, with a pull-through from large tree on north side (30m rope required) and descending into gorge - additional DMM anchor at top of limestone contact if a (riskier) single drop preferred.
+Entrance to the mine is via lower section of the right-hand (north) vein fissure only - the left fissure is 10m deep with a loose lip and no anchors, but access is possible inside.
 When exiting, 2 P-anchors on north wall allow for pull-through down the gorge (30m rope required) to safety.

-A tight and rather awkward descent of 8m lands on a col with a short slope to the west leading to the head of another shaft on the vein, with an old scaffolding frame in place.
-This pitch is 40m deep and leads into deeper and very unstable workings and has not been P-bolted.
-The slope heading east is steep and slippery, with an awkward 1m drop immediately - stay on the rope until this is passed.
+Back at the pitch-head, a tight and rather awkward descent of 8m lands on a col with a short slope to the west leading to the head of another shaft on the vein, with a very old scaffolding frame in place that ladders used to be rigged from.
+This pitch is 38m deep, and leads into yet deeper and rather loose workings and has not yet been P-bolted.
+The slope heading east is steep and slippery, with an awkward 1m drop almost immediately - stay on the rope until this is passed.
 The Weasel Pit in the top level drops in through the roof here.
-At the base of the slope another ragged hole in the roof and a large spoil-heap result from the 2011 collapse, and great care should be taken crossing this and entering the stone-stempled passage which immediately follows.
-Do not touch anything.
-After thirty metres of stooping/crawling (avoid floor-hole on right), passage reaches a T-junction with the main cartgate level of the mine on Odin Old Vein.
+At the base of the slope another ragged hole in the roof and a large spoil-heap on the floor result from the 2011 collapse, and great care should be taken crossing this and entering the stone-stempled passage which immediately follows.
+After thirty metres of stooping/crawling (avoid floor-hole on right), the passage reaches a T-junction with the main cartgate level of the mine on Odin Old Vein.
 Right is another stone-stempled section that leads to a backfilled conclusion with a lovely drystone arch after 15m.
-Left is Chippendale Rift, with a scaff platform and a 4m pitch to another slope with a short drop to the cartgate chamber floor at the base - handline and stemple in place.
+Left is Chippendale Rift, named after the table-leg stemples installed in the 1960s with a scaff platform at the pitch-head and a 4m bolted pitch to another slope, with a further short drop to the cartgate chamber floor at the base - handline and timber beam in place to aid the climb.
+A floor-hole beneath this leads into further workings lower down, not P-bolted.

-After the slope the way on intersects a small phreatic cave fragment on both sides of the passage, with water falling from another natural chamber 'Jose Hole' high above on the south wall.
-Climbing back up a slope of boulders and gravel, the cartgate roof, high above and stone-arched throughout, shows the original level before the false floor collapsed (or was stoped out).
-At the east end, a huge and very dangerous choke is reached, with no way on.
-Just before this, a drystone-arched crosscut in the cartgate arching leads for 5m to the parallel Widowers Vein.
+After the slope, the way on intersects a small phreatic cave fragment on both sides of the passage, with water falling from another natural chamber 'Jose Hole' high above on the south wall.
+Climbing back up a steep slope of boulders and gravel, the cartgate roof, high above and stone-arched throughout, shows the original level before the false floor collapsed (or was stoped out).
+At the east end, a huge and very dangerous choke is reached, with no way on, although crawling under the first boulders gives access to a low squeeze at right into a small mineralised aven with interesting clay sculptures at the top.
+Just before this, climbing up to a drystone-arched crosscut in the cartgate arching (handline in place) leads for 5m to the parallel Widowers Vein.
 Left (west) is backfilled after 25m, and right leads for 5m to an internal shaft, 6m deep, which opens into the roof of the Bell Chamber, a further 6m deep.
-This is mainly natural, with pipe-workings on a ledge just below the shaft opening.
-On the south side of the chamber, opposite the entrance, a crawl through a hole in huge collapse blocks (care) leads to a further 15m pitch on Odin Old Vein to Knowlegates Sough level, but is blocked by backfill in both directions all the way down and there is no way on at the base.
+This is mainly natural, with very muddy pipe-workings on a wide ledge just below the shaft opening (rope up currently in place on screws (2022), but take SRT kit off before entering).
+On the south side of the chamber, opposite the entrance, a crawl through a hole in huge collapsed vein blocks (care) leads to a further 15m pitch on Odin Old Vein to Knowlegates Sough level, but is blocked by backfill in both directions all the way down, and there is no way on at the base.

 |Entrance descent||30m rope (pull-through)|